 Also, if you love the egg flavor, then consider adding a generous pinch of black salt (kala namak).
 Just like in this tofu scramble or these vegan egg bites, this type of salt naturally has a egg-ish flavor that benefits vegan egg dishes.
 You can easily buy it online (I love this black salt from Spicy World).

-- Pie crust: I like to make this recipe using my homemade pie crust, but store bought crusts work too.
+- Pie crust: I like to make this recipe using my homemade pie crust, but store-bought crusts work too.

 - Silken tofu: this is the base for the creamy filling.
+I recommend using the one kept in the fridge section close to the produce.

 - Cornstarch: as a binder, essential to create a final texture that holds well together.